Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

 1.2.2 Any alleged violation that is committed by a student that substantially disrupts the functions or operations of the College (or Columbia University).

-1.3 Vice Provost for Student Affairs: The Vice Provost for Student Affairs has overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code.
-The Vice Provost for Student Affairs may identify a designee to carry out these responsibilities.
+1.3 Director of Graduate Student Life & Development: The Director of Graduate Student Life & Development has the overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code.
+The Director of Graduate Student Life & Development may identify a designee to carry out these responsibilities.

-1.3.1 The duties of the Vice Provost for Student Affairs include: determining whether to resolve complaints by voluntary agreements, determining whether complaints warrant referral to the Student Conduct Committee (SCC), bringing charges of violations to the SCC for disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
-In cases of admission fraud, the Vice Provost for Student Affairs will work with Enrollment Services and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement
+1.3.1 The duties of the Director of Graduate Student Life & Development include: determining whether to resolve complaints by voluntary agreements, determining whether complaints warrant referral to the Student Conduct Committee (SCC), bringing charges of violations to the SCC for disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
+In cases of admission fraud, the Director of Graduate Student Life & Development will work with Enrollment Services and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement.

 1.4 Student Conduct Committee (SCC): The SCC is responsible for conducting hearings related to alleged violations of this Code.